 15. Reduce the heat completely and then pour 2 tablespoons water.
 Next add 1 cup whisked yogurt.

 16. Mix well and cook covered on a low heat for 4 minutes.
-Then add ¾ of the fried onions and ½ of the mint coriander leaves.
+Then add ¾ of the fried onions and 2 tablespoons each of mint & coriander leaves.
 Turn off the heat.
 Taste test your gravy and add more salt if needed.
 On another burner, begin to heat a griddle or a pan on a medium heat for dum process.
 Avoid using nonstick.

 17. Meanwhile layer the hot rice over the curry.
 Pour the rose & saffron infused milk.
-Sprinkle mint leaves, fried onions, raisins and nuts.
+Sprinkle the rest of mint leaves, fried onions, raisins and nuts.
 Reserve half of the nuts and raisins for garnish while serving.

 18. Seal the pot with aluminum foil and press down to the sides of the hot pot carefully so the edges stick to the pot, ensuring no steam escapes.
 Alternately use a thick moist cloth (with no excess water dripping).
 Place a heavy lid on the pot so the steam does not escape.